Katarzyna Niewiadoma and Demi Vollering at Strade Bianche Donne 2024

 Photos: Getty Words: Tristan Rees

 The women’s WorldTour is taking on the dirt roads of Tuscany on Saturday at Strade Bianche.
-The race is celebrating its tenth anniversary this year and in its first decade it has become an established date on the professional calendar, attracting the best riders in the peloton.
+The race is celebrating its 10th anniversary this year and in its first decade it has become an established date on the professional calendar, attracting the best riders in the peloton.

-The riders will race over twelve sections of gravel on the way to the Piazza del Campo in Siena, including the final 16% climb to the finish line along Via Santa Caterina.
+The riders will race over 12 sections of gravel on the way to the Piazza del Campo in Siena, including the final 16% climb to the finish line along Via Santa Caterina.
 The mixture of gravel roads, steep climbs, rolling paved sections, and that brutal final kilometre, makes the racing chaotic and exciting.

 Last year’s winner and the current world champion, Lotte Kopecky, has not raced yet this year and is not riding Strade Bianche.
 However, despite her absence, the 2025 startlist has the other main superstars of the peloton who will be fighting it out for victory on the gravel of northern Italy.